West Highland White Terrier standing on grass

 Weight: 15-20 pounds

 Coat Type: Dense, wiry double coat that is weather-resistant, with a harsher outer coat and a soft, insulating undercoat.
+Regular grooming helps prevent tangles and keeps the coat looking tidy.

 Coat Colors: White